Our Executive Leadership Team

 Sharon is a fully qualified accountant (ACMA) with over 30 years’ experience working within the public sector and not-for-profit business environments.
 She has been a strategic finance leader/finance director for the past 20 years and has extensive knowledge and experience in facilitating, managing and delivering business change as well as excellent leadership and relationship-building skills.
 A key priority for Sharon is working within a values-based organisation that delivers high outcomes for the children, staff and communities that are supported by Harmony Trust.

-Wendy May, Assistant Director - Safeguarding, Estates & Compliance
+Wendy May, Assistant Director - Inclusive Education

 Head Office - Alderson Street, Oldham, OL9 6DY